rccursach/SAM_i2c_Dust_Sensor/README.md

 If there are errors uploading the firmware check if you:

 * Choose the right programmer model on the list.
-* Burned the bootloader (do it again if not shure).
+* Burned the bootloader (do it again if not sure).
 * have loose/wrong connections between the IC and the AVR programmer.